Backblaze/b2-sdk-java/README.md

 XXX: what to put here?  let's wait and see what's actually asked.  :)
 XXX: probably some common errors people see.
 XXX: probably yet another reminder to add the jar to the path?
-XXX: maybe "what are those @BzJson annotations?" and/or "why bzjson instead of <my favorite JSON mechanism>?"
+XXX: maybe "what are those @B2Json annotations?" and/or "why B2Json instead of <my favorite JSON mechanism>?"

   * Can I control how many answers are fetched at once for the iterables?
     Yes.
 If the request structure you provide specifies a maxCount (or similar